pan1kt/GamingTweaks/README.md

 It is optional and only really necessary if you play in windowed mode. <br/>
 [Download DWMdisablerBYdreamjow.bat](files/DWMdisablerBYdreamjow.bat)

+**To fix chrome window add this parameters to chrome shortcut:**
+--disable-dwm-composition --disable-gpu-compositing

 ##  Boost and Unboost.bat (Currently only for Windows 7)

 This is something i have been working on, **AND STILL NEED MUCH WORK, VERY ALPHA VERSION**<br/>